vidjil/vidjil/doc/user.md

 and possibly with references to the selected clones.

 Indeed, the address <http://app.vidjil.org/?set=XXXXX&config=XXX&clone=XXX>
-reflects the sample you are studying with a given configuration.
+reflects the sample you are studying with a given process configuration.
 When you select one or several clones, the address is updated.

 Note that, even knowing this address,